Prompt Stealing Attacks Against Text-to-Image Generation Models: Prompt Stealing Attack

 \subsection{Threat Model}

 \mypara{Scenario} Our attack is designed for the scenario shown in \autoref{figure:attack_overview}.
-First, a prompt engineer or an artist performs an iterative exploring process to find an ideal prompt that can lead to a high-quality generated image on a text-to-image generation model.
-We refer to this prompt as the \emph{target prompt}.
-Then, the prompt engineer can sell the prompt via marketplaces like PromptBase~\cite{PromptBase}.
-To do so, the engineer provides an example image generated by the target prompt to the marketplace.
-We refer to this example image as the \emph{target image}.
+First, a prompt engineer performs an iterative exploring process to find an ideal prompt that can lead to a high-quality image using a text-to-image generation model.
+This prompt is referred to as the \emph{target prompt}.
+Then, the prompt engineer can sell the prompt via marketplaces like PromptBase~\cite{PromptBase}, by providing an example image generated by the target prompt, namely \emph{target image}.
 If a regular user is interested in the style of the target image, the user can get the target prompt by trading with the prompt engineer through the marketplace.
-After getting the target prompt, one of the usage scenarios for the user is that they modify the prompt's subject to generate other images with a similar style (see \autoref{section:background}).
+After getting the target prompt, one of the usage scenarios for the user is to modify the prompt's subject to generate other images with a similar style (see \autoref{section:background}).

 Conversely, an adversary aims to steal the target prompt from a target image.
-This behavior directly violates the prompt engineer's intellectual property and privacy.
-In addition, it also jeopardizes the business model of the prompt trading marketplace like PromptBase.
-We refer to the prompt stolen by the adversary as the \emph{stolen prompt}.
-Moreover, the adversary can feed the stolen prompt to the text-to-image generation model again, and the generated image here is referred to as the \emph{stolen image}.
+We refer to the prompt stolen by the adversary as \emph{stolen prompt}.
+Moreover, the adversary can feed the stolen prompt to the text-to-image generation model again, and the generated image here is referred to as \emph{stolen image}.